 Vanity publishing can be a misleading scam for today’s aspiring authors.

-Most vanity press publishers are operating on a predatory business model, raking in business from misled authors who are sold on a dream to publish their book.
+Most vanity publishers are operating on a predatory business model, raking in business from misled authors who are sold on a dream to publish their book.

 As important as your book idea is to you, for plenty of predatory organizations like the vanity publishers that riddle the industry, it's nothing more than the chance to make a quick buck at your expense.